Last Updated on April 24, 2026 by George Pavlopoulos

 Donoussa beach-essentials

-The pop-up beach tent will probably fit in your suitcase, but even if it doesn’t, it’s lightweight, and you can have it in hand.
+The pop-up beach tent will probably fit in your suitcase, but even if it doesn’t, it’s lightweight and easy to carry in your hand.
 Here’s my pop-up tent, and here’s a bigger one.

 As for the sunscreen, I’m not an expert, but I had one with me.
-Sunscreen like this one should be enough for most people.
+A sunscreen like this should be enough for most people.

-Most of the things to do in Donoussa are obviously related to swimming.
-Apart from that, due to its impressive landscape, Donoussa is also an excellent place for hiking.
-While there are not many hiking trails (find a map here), one of them is actually beautiful.
-You can walk from Stavros to Kalotaritissa.
+You can also walk from Stavros to Kalotaritissa.
 It’s better to do it after 17:30 when the sun is no longer intense.
-It takes approximately one and a half hours, and you can enjoy breathtaking views and get a good overview of the island.
+It takes approximately 1.5 hours, and you can enjoy breathtaking views and get a good overview of the island.
 Plus, if you want selfies with goats, that’s your opportunity to do it.

 Taking a ride with the Donoussa Magissa boat is also a must for many people.
 As I wrote earlier, though, it was too much with this loud folk music for me.
 It’s definitely not my thing, but without sacrificing some peace of mind, you won’t be able to visit Fokospilia, the impressive cave at sea.
 Check the schedule at the port: the vessel leaves straight in front of the Kyma tavern.